-The analytics industry predominantly relies on professionals and analysts who not only excel in extensive use of statistics and Data handling tools, but also exhibit excellent problem solving skills.
+The analytics industry predominantly relies on professionals and analysts who not only excel in extensive use of statistics and Data handling tools but also exhibit excellent problem-solving skills.
 However, a fresher entering the domain doesn’t necessarily have to know all these skills in advance.
-So, most of these interviews entail puzzles, logical reasoning problems, and questions which help in testing a candidate’s lateral thinking.
+So, most of these interviews entail puzzles, logical reasoning problems, and questions that help in testing a candidate’s lateral thinking.
 This assessment enables the interviewer to assert the candidate’s logical reasoning problems and questions to test lateral thinking, which is an important part of most analytics job interviews.

 1. There are 5 lanes on a race track.
 One needs to find out the 3 fastest horses among total of 25.
 Find out the minimum number of races to be conducted in order to determine the fastest three.

 This is one of the most common interview puzzles asked by analytics interviewers.
 This puzzle tests interviewee’s approach to solving the problem.
 The approach entails conducting 5 races where each race group would involve 5 horses.
 In the ensuing step, a sixth race is conducted between winners of first 5 races to determine the 3 fastest horses (marked A1, B1, A=and C1).
 The seventh race is conducted between horses B1, C1, second and third horse from the horse A1’s group (A2, A3), second horse from horse B1’s group (B2).
 The horses that finish 1st and 2nd in the seventh race, are actually the 2nd and the 3rd fastest horses among all horses.

 2. There are 3 mislabeled jars, with apple and oranges in the first and second jar respectively.
 The third jar contains a mixture of apples and oranges.
 You can pick as many fruits as required to precisely label each jar.
 Determine the minimum number of fruits to be picked up in the process of labeling the jars.